PhD Healthcare Administration Degree Programs in Idaho

 With a PhD, you may have the qualifications needed to apply to positions at renowned Idaho institutions.
 Some of the largest healthcare and medical research facilities in this state include Selah Medical, Advanced Clinical Research, Saint Alphonsus Hospital, and St. Luke’s.

 You may look into becoming a medical services manager with your PhD in health administration in Idaho.
-Medical services managers earn an average of $86,430 per year, and job openings are expected to swell 25% by 2022 (BLS, 2016).
-Those who go into clinical research coordination earn a median salary of $63,130 annually (BLS, 2016).
-Job openings may jump 5% by 2022 (O*Net, 2016).
+Medical services managers earn an average of $99,830 per year, and job openings are projected to increase by 20% between 2018 and 2028.
+Those who go into clinical research coordination earn a median salary of $94,620 annually.

 You can start on the path to a doctoral degree now.
 Explore the list of Idaho healthcare administration programs below to compare your options.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.
 Job growth projections sourced from the Idaho Department of Labor and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed December 2021.